trdroid/MEAN-Sample-Apps/BlogSite/README.md

 Each <i>script</i> entry in "script.jade" layout results in a request to the server, so our server.js app should be able to handle the requests to these static files.

-To handle this, setup static route to the public directory (BlogSite/public) by using express's static middleware
+To handle this, setup static route to the public directory (BlogSite/public) in <i>BlogSite/server.js</i> by using express's static middleware

 ```javascript
 var express = require('express');